 - improved emergency service access thanks to simultaneous north and southbound travel on the Southern Expressway.

-The project brochure (1.4 MB) provides a good summary of the project and details of the construction and design works, which are currently underway.
+The project brochure (1.4 MB) provides a good summary of the project and details of the construction and design works.

 Follow the links under Project Overview on the left-hand side for more detailed information about the project.

 Further project information can also be found in the: